 The program, projectinterchange.org, brings international leaders in politics, business, media and academe to Israel for a week of intensive travel, learning and discussions with their professional Israeli counterparts.
 In Los Angeles, she is continuing her work as the project’s director of international communications.

-Despite the Siegels’ workaholic schedules, Myra says that family and children come first, meaning daughter Noa, 12, and sons Elai, 8, and Benjamin, 4.
+Despite the Siegels’ workaholic schedules, Myra says that family and the couples' three young children come first.

 The move to Los Angeles was a family decision, Myra said, but to ease the transition, the parents — like Barack and Michelle Obama before them — promised the kids a dog once the family is settled down.